Gawain: Origin narratives and alternate siblings

-Les Enfances Gauvain, based in part on De Ortu Waluuanii, tells of how Arthur's sister Morcades (Morgause) becomes pregnant by Lot, at this point a mere page in King Arthur's court.
-She and Lot secretly give the child to a knight named Gawain the Brown (Gauvain li Brun) who baptises the infant with his own name, puts the infant Gawain in a cask with a letter explaining who the child is, and sets him adrift on the sea.
+The romance Les Enfances Gauvain, based in part on De Ortu Waluuanii, tells how Arthur's sister Morcades (Morgause) becomes pregnant by Lot, at this point a page in King Arthur's court.
+She and Lot secretly give the child to a knight named Gawain the Brown (Gauvain li Brun), who baptises the infant with his own name, puts the infant Gawain in a cask with a letter explaining the child's identity, and sets him adrift at sea.
 The cask is found by a fisherman and his wife.
-Sometime after Gawain is ten years of age, his foster-father vows to make a pilgrimage to Rome if he recovers from his severe illness.
-When he undertakes the pilgrimage, he takes his foster-child with him to Rome.
-There a clerk reads the knight's letter, understands that the boy is of high birth, and the Pope takes Gawain as his own foster-son.
-Accounts similar to this can be found in Perlesvaus, the Gesta Romanorum, and many other texts.
+Sometime after Gawain is ten years old, his foster-father vows to make a pilgrimage to Rome if he recovers from his severe illness.
+When he undertakes this pilgrimage, he takes his foster-child along.
+In Rome, a clerk reads the knight's letter, understands that the boy is high-born, and the Pope takes Gawain as his foster son.
+(Stories like this can be found in Perlesvaus, the collection Gesta Romanorum, and other texts.)

-In De Ortu Waluuani, the young Gawain, trained as a Roman cavalry officer, undertakes a duel to determine whether Rome or Persia should possess Jerusalem.
+In De Ortu Waluuani, the young Gawain – trained as a Roman cavalry officer – undertakes a quest to determine whether Rome or Persia should possess Jerusalem.
 On his way, Gawain and his men defeat the pirate king Milocrates and his brother Buzafarnam, rescuing the Roman Emperor's niece whom Milocrates has abducted.
-In Jerusalem, he fights the giant Persian champion Gormund and slays him after three days of single combat.
-He is then sent to King Arthur with the proof of his birth.
-Arthur's queen, here named Gwendoloena and possessing prophetic powers, warns Arthur of the coming of a knight of Rome who is more powerful than him; Arthur and Kay meet Gawain on his way but he unhorses them both.
-Gawain then arrives at Arthur's court, but the king rejects him despite learning of the knight being his nephew.
-In response, Gawain vows that he will do what Arthur's entire army could not do.
-The occasion comes when the Lady of the Castle of Maidens sends to Arthur for aid, having been abducted by a pagan king who wants to force marriage on her.
-Arthur and his forces go to fight the pagan army but lose, yet Gawain single-handedly succeeds and returns with the Lady and with the pagan king's head.
-Arthur is finally forced to publicly accept the knight's worth, and Lot and Anna formally acknowledge Gawain as their son.
+In Jerusalem, Gawain fights the giant Persian champion Gormund and kills him after three days of single combat.
+Gawain is then sent to King Arthur with the proof of his origin.
+Arthur's queen, named Gwendoloena and possessing prophetic powers, warns Arthur of the coming of a knight of Rome who is more powerful than he; Arthur and Kay meet Gawain on his journey, but Gawain unhorses them both.
+Gawain then arrives at Arthur's court, but the king rejects him, despite learning that the knight is his nephew.
+In response, Gawain vows that he will achieve what Arthur's army could not achieve.
+An opportunity arises when the Lady of the Castle of Maidens requests aid from Arthur, having been abducted by a pagan king who wants to forcibly marry her.
+Arthur and his forces travel to fight the pagan army but lose; however, Gawain alone succeeds, and he returns with the Lady and the pagan king's head.
+Arthur must finally accept Gawain's worth publicly, and Lot and Anna formally acknowledge Gawain as their son.